marklearst/skydio-autonomy-widget/README.md

 ## 📄 License

-All code and deliverables are the property of Mark Learst, Inc. and provided under contract.
+All code and deliverables are the property of Skydio, Inc.
-**Ownership is retained by Mark Learst, Inc. until full payment is received.**

 ---